aleynaeser/Snort-Open-Source-Intrusion-Detection-System/README.md

 ## _Snort Setup_

-#### In the installation to be done on the Ubuntu 16.04 desktop version, we first made machine updates and then went to the installation phase.
+#### In the installation to be done on the Ubuntu 17.04 in the virtual machine, we first made machine updates and then went to the installation phase.

 ## Install Steps